 - Renewable Energy

-The Geology, Mining and Minerals Engineering, Renewable Energy and Mathematics and the Environment degrees are taught at the Penryn Campus.
+The Geology, Mining and Minerals Engineering, Renewable Energy and Mathematics and the Environment degrees are taught at the Penryn Campus in Cornwall.
 World-class learning facilities include an underground test mine, £2 million analytical mineralogy labs and an automated QEMSCAN scanning electron microscope; the first in any university worldwide.

 Research-led and enhanced by strong links with industry